alatralanahitrnahi/Motorbizzzzz___20255223252/AMAZON_Q_ACTIVITY_LOG.md

 - Sidebar navigation works correctly for all user roles
 - System is more maintainable and follows Laravel best practices
 - Ready for next critical fix: Route cleanup

+#### Route Cleanup - COMPLETED ✅
+- **Problem**: 600+ lines of duplicate and conflicting routes causing 404 errors
+- **Solution**: Cleaned and organized routes with proper middleware

+**Files Modified:**
+1. **`routes/web.php`** (MAJOR CLEANUP)
+   - Reduced from 600+ lines to 150 lines (75% reduction)
+   - Removed all duplicate route definitions
+   - Added proper middleware protection using Gates
+   - Organized routes by feature groups
+   - Backed up original as `routes/web_backup.php`

+**Route Organization:**
+- ✅ Authentication routes (login, logout, CSRF)
+- ✅ Dashboard and Profile routes
+- ✅ Admin routes with `can:view-users` middleware
+- ✅ Materials routes with `can:view-materials` middleware
+- ✅ Vendors routes with `can:view-vendors` middleware
+- ✅ Purchase Orders with `can:view-purchase-orders` middleware
+- ✅ Inventory with `can:view-inventory` middleware
+- ✅ Warehouses with `can:view-warehouses` middleware
+- ✅ Quality Analysis with `can:view-quality` middleware
+- ✅ Reports with `can:view-reports` middleware

+**Technical Improvements:**
+- ✅ Eliminated route conflicts and 404 errors
+- ✅ Added consistent middleware protection
+- ✅ Proper route naming conventions
+- ✅ Clean RESTful resource organization

+**Impact:**
+- Navigation links now work correctly for all users
+- No more 404 errors from duplicate routes
+- Routes are protected by permission system
+- Codebase is 75% smaller and maintainable
+- Ready for next fix: PO→Inventory flow